Where to go on holiday in August

 August is a great month to slip across the Channel and enjoy the classic charms of France in the summer.
 It’s not easy to find cheap holidays in August, but families on a budget could head to a holiday parc in Brittany.

 For a cut-price holiday in August, stay at a self-catering apartment in a car-free holiday village in France or Spain.
 You’ll find great facilities including aqua parks and slides, golf, tennis, farms and free kids clubs.
-Belle Dune in Normandy is just an hour’s drive from Calais, or see this selection on the French Riviera within one hour of Nice Airport.
+Belle Dune in Normandy is just an hour’s drive from Calais, and there’s a selection on the French Riviera within one hour of Nice Airport.

 You can see many of the most beautiful regions of France on a luxury river cruise – a great way to pack in lots of sights in a comfortable relaxed environment without the stress of packing and unpacking every day.